katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 ---
 title: Introduction to python
-teaching: 30
+teaching: 50
-exercises: 20
+exercises: 30
 questions:
+  - "How can I do basic calculations in python?"
+  - "How can I use functions in python?"
-  - "What is Python?"
+  - "What data types are there?"
-  - "Why should I learn Python?"
 objectives:
 - "Define the following terms as they relate to python: variables, objects, assign, call, function, arguments, options, attributes, methods."
 - "Create variables and and assign values to them."